-- 28.1 In compliance with the principles and prescriptions of the Municipal Finance Management Act, transfer of ownership of any fixed asset shall be fair, equitable, transparent, competitive and consistent with the municipality's supply chain management policy. - 28.2 Every head of department shall report in writing to the chief financial officer on 31 October and 30 April of each financial year on all fixed assets controlled or used by the department concerned which such head of department wishes to dispose by public auction or public tender.
-The chief financial officer shall thereafter consolidate the requests received from the various departments, and shall promptly report such consolidated information to the council or the municipal manager of the municipality, as the case may be, recommending the process of alienation to be adopted - 28.3 The council shall delegate to the municipal manager the authority to approve the disposal of any movable fixed asset with a carrying value less than R20 000 (twenty thousand rand). - 28.4 The council shall ensure that the disposal of any movable fixed asset with a carrying value equal to or in excess of R20 000 (twenty thousand rand) and of any immovable fixed asset takes place in compliance with Section 14 of the Municipal Finance Management Act No.56 of 2003 (see part 34 below).
+- 27.1 In compliance with the principles and prescriptions of the Municipal Finance Management Act, transfer of ownership of any fixed asset shall be fair, equitable, transparent, competitive and consistent with the municipality's supply chain management policy. - 27.2 Every head of department shall report in writing to the chief financial officer annually on all fixed assets controlled or used by the department concerned which such head of department wishes to dispose by public auction or public tender.
+The chief financial officer shall thereafter consolidate the requests received from the various departments, and shall promptly report such consolidated information to the council or the municipal manager of the municipality, as the case may be, recommending the process of alienation to be adopted.

-- 28.5 Once the fixed assets are disposed, the chief financial officer shall delete the relevant records from the fixed asset register. - 28.6 If the proceeds of the disposal are less than the carrying value recorded in the fixed asset register, such difference shall be recognized as a loss in the statement of performance of the department or vote concerned.
-If the proceeds of the disposal, on the other hand, are more than the carrying value of the fixed asset concerned, the difference shall be recognized as a gain in the statement of performance of the department or vote concerned - 28.8 Transfer of fixed assets to other municipalities, municipal entities (whether or not under the municipality's sole or partial control) or other organs of state shall take place in accordance with the above procedures, except that the process of disposal shall be by private treaty. - 28.9 Upon termination of a councillor's term in office, ownership of the cellphone/tablet being used by the councillor shall be transferred from the municipality to the councillor and subsequently written off the assets register. - 28.10 Upon termination of a contract for leased assets, the assets should subsequently be written off the assets register.
+- 27.3 The council shall delegate to the municipal manager the authority to approve the disposal of any movable fixed asset with a carrying value less than R50 000 (fifty thousand rand). - 27.4 The council shall ensure that the disposal of any movable fixed asset with a carrying value equal to or in excess of R50 000 (fifty thousand rand) and of any immovable fixed asset takes place in compliance with Section 14 of the Municipal Finance Management Act No.56 of 2003 (see part 33 below). - 27.5 Once the fixed assets are disposed, the chief financial officer shall delete the relevant records from the fixed asset register. - 27.6 If the proceeds of the disposal are less than the carrying value recorded in the fixed asset register, such difference shall be recognized as a loss in the statement of performance of the department or vote concerned.
+If the proceeds of the disposal, on the other hand, are more than the carrying value of the fixed asset concerned, the difference shall be recognized as a gain in the statement of performance of the department or vote concerned - 27.8 Transfer of fixed assets to other municipalities, municipal entities (whether or not under the municipality's sole or partial control) or other organs of state shall take place in accordance with the above procedures, except that the process of disposal shall be by private treaty. - 27.9 Upon termination of a councillor's term in office, ownership of the cellphone/tablet being used by the councillor shall be transferred from the municipality to the councillor and subsequently written off the assets register. - 27.10 Upon termination of a contract for leased assets, the assets should subsequently be written off the assets register.

-PART 29 OTHER WRITE-OFFS OF FIXED ASSETS
+PART 28 OTHER WRITE-OFFS OF FIXED ASSETS